cernbox/smashbox/protocol/protocol.md

 `If-Match`: ETag to be overwritten by this PUT.
 Server refuses to replace the file if the ETag on the server is different.

 `OC-ASync`:        1  - Allow a asynchronous file assembly on the server.
+This is an optional server feature.
+Reference: https://github.com/owncloud/core/issues/12097

 `OC-Chunk-Size`:   longint - Size of a chunk in bytes.
 Ignored chunking is not happening